-- 33. The Tribunal established by section 65 of RIPA which came into being on 2 October 2000, assumed responsibility for the jurisdiction previously held by the Interception of Communications Tribunal, the Security Service Tribunal and the Intelligence Services Tribunal and the complaints function of the Commissioner appointed under the Police Act 1997 as well as for claims under the Human Rights Act.
+38. The Tribunal which was established by section 65 of RIPA and came into being on 2 October 2000 assumed responsibility for the jurisdiction previously held by the Interception of Communications Tribunal, the Security Service Tribunal and the Intelligence Services Tribunal and the complaints function of the Commissioner appointed under the Police Act 1997 as well as for claims under the Human Rights Act.
 The President of the Tribunal is Lord Justice Mummery with Mr. Justice Burton acting as Vice-President.
-In addition, five senior members of the legal profession serve on the Tribunal. - 34.
-As Lord Brown explained in paragraph 41 of his Annual Report for 2000, complaints to the Tribunal cannot easily be "categorised" under the three Tribunal systems that existed prior to RIPA.
+In addition, five senior members of the legal profession served on the Tribunal during 2007.

+- 39. As Lord Brown explained in paragraph 41 of his Annual Report for 2000, complaints to the Investigatory Powers Tribunal cannot easily be "categorised" under the three Tribunal systems that existed prior to RIPA.
 Consequently, I am unable to detail those complaints that relate to the Security Service, SIS and GCHQ that would previously have been considered by the Security Service Tribunal and Intelligence Services Tribunal.
 I can only provide the information on the total number of complaints made to the Investigatory Powers Tribunal.
-The Tribunal received 86 new applications during the calendar year 1 January 2006 31 December 2006 and completed its investigation of 43 of these during the year as well as concluding its investigation of 38 of the 52 cases carried over from 2005.
-57 cases have been carried forward to 2007.
+The Tribunal received 66 new applications during the calendar year 2007 and completed its investigation of 31 of these during the year as well as concluding its investigation of 52 of the cases carried over from 2007.
+41 cases have been carried forward to 2008. - 40.
+Section 57(3) of RIPA requires me to give all such assistance to the Tribunal as the Tribunal may require in relation to investigations and other specified matters.
+My assistance was not sought by the Tribunal during 2007.